 Why should you fill it in?
-For starters, it gives the reader a quick overview of who you are, what you do, what you are looking for and most importantly, what you can do for them.
-No one is going to scroll down and scrutinise every position you have ever had or take their time to deduce what skills you possess by looking at your groups and associations.
+For starters, it gives the reader a quick overview of who you are, what you do, what you are looking for, and most importantly, what you can do for them.
+No one is going to scroll down and scrutinize every position you have ever had or taken their time to deduce what skills you possess by looking at your groups and associations.

 You want to start out your summary with who you are and what you do most of the time.
 Then write what you can do for others and why people would want to engage with you.
 This is likely to be a list of achievements, and if so make sure you quantify them as much as possible.
 You want your summary to stand out and the reader to think they need to take action and speak with you pronto.